 Born in Denver, she attended Kansas State University as an undergraduate and Regis University for her masters degree in Education, Learning and Teaching.
-She was in the classroom for 14 years as an English teacher, working to help her students explore deep connections to important ideas and to show them that their voices mattered.
+She was in the classroom for 14 years as an English teacher, working to show students that their voices mattered.
 A teaching opportunity at Aspen High School brought her to the Roaring Fork Valley for the first time in 2011.
 It was love at first sight, and she’s still in a bit of awe that she can call this place home.

 She came to Aspen Public Radio as a programming and content producer, planning community dialogues and town halls, and hosting and/or producing local shows Cross Currents, Mountain Edition and Valley Roundup.

 Christin refuels by skiing, biking, hiking and just breathing in the mountains.
 Her newest adventure is becoming a mom.
 She lives in Carbondale with her husband Jeremy, her son Weston and her dog Yalla.
 She loves to talk books and podcasts, so if you have a recommendation for her, let her know!